-As noted for the Southern Water Use Caution Area Recovery Strategy objective of the Tampa Bay Region Priorities and Objectives, the SWUCA SWIMAL has been achieved for the first time since its establishment.
-This success is based on the 13.1 ft Upper Floridan aquifer elevation associated with the SWIMAL being equaled or exceeded for five consecutive years, from 2018 through 2022.
+As noted for the Southern Water Use Caution Area Recovery Strategy objective of the Tampa Bay Region Priorities and Objectives, the SWUCA SWIMAL continues to be met.
+This success is based on the 13.1 ft Upper Floridan aquifer elevation associated with the SWIMAL being equaled or exceeded for five consecutive years, from 2019 through 2023.

-In addition, the 2023 MFLs status assessment, which was based on hydrologic data collected through 2022, indicated that MFLs for 7 of 7 freshwater river segments, 1 of 1 spring group, 5 of 5 estuaries and 23 of 32 lakes within the SWUCA are currently met.
+In addition, the 2024 MFLs status assessment, which was based on hydrologic data collected through 2023, indicated that MFLs for 10 of 10 freshwater river segments, 1 of 1 spring group, 6 of 6 estuaries and 25 of 32 lakes within the SWUCA are currently met.